 Hazardous materials drivers must also know which products they can load together, and which they cannot.
 These rules are also in Section 9.
 Before loading a truck with more than one type of product, you must know if it is safe to load them together.
-If you do not know, ask your employer and consult the regulations
+If you do not know, ask your employer.